The benefits of art therapy

 Art therapy at Priory

-Priory provides an extensive range of therapy services.
+Priory provides an extensive range of mental health therapy services.
 The treatment is delivered in a safe and supportive environment and aims to help people function independently with greater confidence and self-esteem.

 Therapy sessions are available at our wellbeing centres and can also be part of our day patient and inpatient programmes.